hrishabh-dev/stockpredtatasteel/README.md

 ## Overview
 This project implements a deep learning model to forecast performance metrics for Tata Steel Ltd. It utilizes FastAPI for serving the model and provides a user-friendly web interface built with HTML and CSS.

-You can view the project live at [Your Website](https://stockprediction-qott.onrender.com).
+You can view the project live at [My Website](https://stockprediction-qott.onrender.com).

 ## Table of Contents
 - [Description](#description)